• About Connective

 This visual design element promotes your website’s UI or user experience index, increasing the amount of information a visitor takes in while perusing your site.
 They are ideal for targeting users who browse rather than search for information.
 Many top websites use this highly eclectic and flexible design trend, including the social media platforms Twitter, Instagram, and Pinterest.

-7. Grid Design
+7. Grid design

 Another design trend making a comeback in modern web designs is the grid.
 Grids in web design refer to constraints that tie common elements together while allowing those elements to dictate the grid.